 Your members will be able to follow along with your Sunday sermon and take notes no matter where they are!
 Once your members finish filling out their notes, they have the option to email themselves a copy of the notes they just completed.
 Your members can also reference past notes they have completed by opening your notes feature and selecting My Notes.
 Your members can enter their email address and click Find to retrieve all past notes they have completed.
 A notification of their note activity will also be included on the activity table in the timeline section of their profile.
 Learn more about the profile activity timeline here.

 Check out our short video on interactive notes below!

-Can you use additional markdown options other than what is provided to customize notes?
+Can you use additional markdown options other than what's provided to customize notes?

-A. Today the notes feature only supports the markdown options provided (heading options, making text bold or italicized and adding a fill in the blank or journaling area)
+Today the notes feature only supports the markdown options provided (heading options, making text bold or italicized and adding a fill-in-the-blank or journaling area)

 If you have any questions or need help, send us a note at email@example.com!